denravonska/Gridcoin-Research/contrib/Gridcoin-DPOR/README.md

 TODO: Still not implemented

 ### NeuralContract
-This command gets the neural contract of the downloaded magnitued data.
+This command gets the neural contract of the downloaded magnitude data.

 TODO: Still not implemented